context-hub/generator/README.md

 ## Command Reference

+Here's the text for the README section about the Generate Context Files command, including the new environment variable
+support:

 ### Generate Context Files

 Generates context files according to your configuration.
 This is the default command that runs when no command is